 So where are Ma, Pa, Laura and the rest of the clan today?
 Luckily, we’ve had a little invention since the 1800s called the Internet, and we were able to track some of our favorite cast members down.

-Believe it or not, Pa’s little Half-Pint turned 50 this year!
 After stealing the hearts of America as the young, spirited Laura Ingalls, Melissa Gilbert continued to act as an adult and starred in many TV movies.
-She was elected president of the Screen Actor’s Guild in 2001 (take that, Nellie!) and served two terms as SAG’s head honcho.
+She was elected president of the Screen Actor’s Guild in 2001 and served two terms as SAG’s head honcho.
 Gilbert penned an autobiography, Prairie Tale: A Memoir in 2009.
 That same year she played the role of Ma in the touring production of Little House on the Prairie, the Musical.
-(Guess she was a tad bit too old to reprise her role as Laura.)
-In 2012, she shook her money maker on Dancing with the Stars with hottie partner Maksim Chmerkovskiy.
-She got eliminated 8 weeks in, on her birthday of all days.
+In 2012, she was a contestant on Dancing with the Stars and got eliminated 8 weeks in.
 In her personal life, Gilbert dated actor Rob Lowe on-and-off for six years.
-She married and divorced actors Bo Brinkman and Bruce Boxleitner, and tied the knot again with actor Timothy Busfield, Eliot from thirtysomething, in 2013.
+She married and divorced actors Bo Brinkman and Bruce Boxleitner, and tied the knot again with actor Timothy Busfield in 2013.

-The main man of the little house, Charles Ingalls, or Pa, was a hard working, honest salt-of-the-earth kind of dude.
-His daughters adored him and did pretty much anything to please him (why can’t we all have kids like that?!).
+The main man of the little house, Charles Ingalls, or Pa, was a hard-working, honest, salt-of-the-earth kind of guy.
+His daughters adored him and did pretty much anything to please him.
 Before he became America’s favorite father figure, Michael Landon lit up the screen as Little Joe Cartwright on Bonanza.
 The year Bonanza ended, Landon signed on to the Little House series.
 Not only did he play Pa, he wrote, directed and executive produced the show.
 After Little House, Landon went on to star as a probationary angel in yet another hit show, Highway to Heaven.
 He continued to act, write, produce and direct until he was diagnosed with pancreatic cancer in 1991.
 Sadly, Landon lost his cancer battle and died at the age of 54, less than three months after he was diagnosed.
-RIP, Pa − you are missed.

 When she took on the role of Ma, or Caroline Ingalls, Karen Grassle was an undiscovered newcomer.
 She’d been in a few plays and had bit parts on two TV shows.
-Despite her lack of credits, she auditioned to play Laura Ingalls no-nonsense mom and won the part.
+Despite her lack of credits, she auditioned to play Laura Ingalls' no-nonsense mom and won the part.
 After Little House ended its run, Grassle said adios to Hollywood and moved to New Mexico where she opened Santa Fe’s Resource Theater Company.
 She did return to California eventually and landed a part in Kevin Costner’s Wyatt Earp.
-In 2008 she became the spokeswoman for Premier Bathrooms, a maker of bathing supplies for the elderly.
-Ironic considering her little house on the prairie didn’t even have indoor plumbing!
+In 2008, she became the spokeswoman for Premier Bathrooms, a maker of bathing supplies for the elderly.

 Melissa Sue Anderson